ark-genex/hirely/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+This is no longer needed, since we are using node server for routes.
+Please use `ng build` for angular client instead of `ng serve`.

+For node server:

+`cd server`

+`grunt build`

+`node dist/hirely-server.js`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.